juxor/afaq/markdown/secH3.md

 the very idea of socialism.
 Indeed, the supporters of capitalism simply had to describe the "socialist paradises" as they really are in order to put people off socialism.
-The Stalinist regimes and their various apologists (and even "opponents", like the Trotskyists, who defended them as _"degenerated workers' states"_) let the bourgeoisie have an easy time in dismissing all working- class demands and struggles as so many attempts to set up similar party dictatorships.
+The Stalinist regimes and their various apologists (and even "opponents", like the Trotskyists, who defend them as _"degenerated workers' states"_) let the bourgeoisie have an easy time in dismissing all working- class demands and struggles as so many attempts to set up similar party dictatorships.

-The association of _"socialism"_ or _"communism"_ with these dictatorships has often made anarchists wary of calling themselves socialists or communists in case our ideas are associated with them.
+The association of "socialism" or "communism" with these dictatorships has often made anarchists wary of calling themselves socialists or communists in case our ideas are associated with them.
 As Errico Malatesta argued in 1924:

-> _ "I foresee the possibility that the communist anarchists will gradually abandon the term 'communist': it is growing in ambivalence and falling into disrepute as a result of Russian 'communist' despotism.
+> _"I foresee the possibility that the communist anarchists will gradually abandon the term 'communist': it is growing in ambivalence and falling into disrepute as a result of Russian 'communist' despotism.
 If the term is eventually abandoned this will be a repetition of what happened with the word